Harvey Reid has played and taught guitar for 30 years, was a former national

 artist" then your recording will do two things for you primarily:

-1) you will send it to radio and gig people who will decide whether
+1) you will send it to radio and promoters or club owners who will decide whether

-or not to play it or to book you 2) you will sell it to people
+or not to play it, or whether to book you 2) you will sell it to people

 who heard you perform live.
 In both these cases, it does you no